-When I am doing couples counseling, I am often reminded of how different women and men are.
+When I am doing couples counseling, I am often reminded of how different the mindset between women and men are.
 It is one of the reasons communication between the sexes is so challenging.
 Every day I run into this fact in my own relationship as well.
 So here is a helpful list to see what some of these differences are and a few tips to help bridge the communication gap.

 First, I need to make a disclaimer.
 Not all men and all women follow the likes in the list provided.
 I am generalizing, and there are always exceptions.
 So keep this in mind!
 My observations may or may not apply to your particular guy or gal.